mpi4py/mpi4py-fft/docs/source/introduction.rst

 is used heavily by the :class:`.PFFT` class.

-The :mod:`.distributedarray` module contains classes for simply distributing multidimensional arrays, with no regard to transforms.
+The :mod:`.distributedarray` module contains classes for simply distributing multidimensional arrays, with no regards to transforms.
 The distributed arrays created from the classes here can very well be used in any MPI application that requires a large multidimensional distributed array.